Carros de foc: Artistic concept

-Their shows combine different artistic disciplines such as air acrobatics, dance, hoop acrobatics, theater performance with the Giant Mobile Sculptures to create unique and unbelievable atmospheres.
+Their shows combine different artistic disciplines such as air acrobatics, dance, hoop acrobatics, and theater performance with the Giant Mobile Sculptures.

-The Giant Mobile Sculptures are big seized original creations which seem to come to life; they are jointed and provided with mobility, reaching 12 meters tall.
+The Giant Mobile Sculptures are original creations which seem to come to life; they are jointed and provided with mobility, reaching 12 meters tall.

 Their realistic looks make them surprising and they represent animals or fantastic characters.
 The scenic design where the company structures their performances is both own designed and produced and is at exhibition's service in order to create a complete visual experience.

 The character's portrayal, the costumes and the body make up, which have latex details, are all combined to join the different artistic disciplines and be the core of their exhibitions, composing a nonpareil and creative force product.